 Loan Term and Total Dollar Cost Make a Difference When There’s a Specific ROI Goal

 When purchasing inventory or with any loan purpose tied to a specific ROI target, minimizing the cost of financing to increase the potential ROI is an important consideration.
-In fact, the majority of the small businesses surveyed by the ETA look to minimize the total dollar cost of a loan when inventory financing, or facing any short-term ROI opportunity.
-In fact, 57 percent of those surveyed would choose a shorter-term loan with a higher APR over a longer-term loan with a lower APR to minimize the total fees and expenses of inventory financing or any other loan.
+In fact, the majority of the small businesses look to minimize the total dollar cost of a loan when inventory financing, or facing any short-term ROI opportunity.
+In fact, the majority of businesses would choose a shorter-term loan with a higher APR over a longer-term loan with a lower APR to minimize the total fees and expenses of inventory financing or any other loan.

 APR, or the Annualized Percentage Rate, does not provide the total dollar cost of a loan and is only one metric to compare a small business loan.
 When borrowing to purchase inventory, the total cost of capital (including any interest or other fees that are a condition of receiving capital) should be considered.

 Loan term can make a difference when making a comparison of potential inventory loans.
 As a general rule, the longer the term the smaller the periodic payment, but the higher the total dollar cost.
 Short-term loans will likely have a larger periodic payment but the total dollar cost will usually be less.
 What’s more, a loan with a term of less than a year will (in part, because of the way APR is calculated) likely have a higher APR than a similar interest loan with a longer term.
 In much the same way the average person wouldn’t buy an automobile with a 30-year auto loan.
 The total cost of the loan would make the vehicle prohibitively expensive to purchase over time.

 A Business Line of Credit for Purchasing Inventory